PedroKKr/Game-of-life/README.md

 # Conway's Game of Life
-A complete Conway's game of life in 100 lines of code
+A complete Conway's game of life in 100 lines of code with PyGame

 ## Commands
 *LMB = Left mouse button; RMB = Right mouse button*